Accounting Schools in West Virginia

 92% of students are awarded financial aid at this school.
 The student to faculty ratio is 15 to 1.
 The average student takes 4.63 years to complete their degree at Fairmont State.

-The average student takes 4.19 years to complete their degree at U Charleston.
-This private school has an average net price of $20,608.
+In their early career, UC grads earn an average salary of $32,500.
+An average student at UC will pay a net price of $20,608.
 The 8.10% student loan default rate is lower than average.

 53% of the teachers are full time.
 100% of students get financical aid.
 It takes the average student 4.25 years to graduate.